Kabir-dharshaaan-tech/Ecommerce-Follow-Along/README.md

 - Ensures required fields are provided.
 - Validates correct data types (e.g., `price` must be a number).
 - Prevents duplicate entries (if necessary).

+### Milestone 11 - Home Page with Dynamic Products
+- Created an endpoint to fetch all products from MongoDB.
+- Implemented a frontend function to retrieve and display product data.
+- Dynamically rendered products using the existing Product Card component.